tollsimy/polito-os161-docker/README.md

 chmod +x cpptools-srv
 ```

+## VSCode tasks
+The repository contains a set of tasks that can be used to compile, run, debug OS/161 and more.
+Tasks are defined in `.vscode/tasks.json`.

+You can run a task by pressing `CTRL+SHIFT+P` -> `Tasks: Run Task` and selecting the desired task.

 ## Credits
 - The Dockerfile structure is heavily inspired by https://github.com/johnramsden/os161-docker.
 - VSCode configuration is taken from https://github.com/thomascristofaro/os161vscode (after some minor paths modifications).